 Having undertaken this process, a number of amendments to the Constitution are proposed to ensure the GPSA Constitution reflects changes and developments in these matters as well as to provide GPSA with a more contemporary and suitable Constitution for its members.

-The Special General Meeting will be held at GPSA’s office on Level 2 180 Flinders Street, Adelaide, on Thursday 30 May 2019.
-The meeting will formally open at 2.00pm, with registrations from 1.00pm.
+The Special General Meeting was held at GPSA’s office on Level 2 180 Flinders Street, Adelaide, on Thursday 30 May 2019.

 Why change the Constitution?

-Experience has shown that parts of the Constitution have the potential to cause confusion.
+Experience has shown that parts of GPSA's original Constitution had the potential to cause confusion.
 Some of the proposed changes are designed to clarify the way in which general meetings of the company are held, and the way in which directors are elected.

-The amendments are also proposed with a view to continually improving GPSA’s operations and demonstrating strong industry leadership through sound corporate governance.
+The amendments were also proposed with a view to continually improving GPSA’s operations and demonstrating strong industry leadership through sound corporate governance.

 Significant changes include:

 - The expansion of GPSA’s requirement to maintain its political neutrality.
-This would now prohibit GPSA directors or staff members from being a member of Parliament, candidate for Parliament, or a member of a political party’s state/federal executive or administrative equivalent.
+This prohibits GPSA directors or staff members from being a member of Parliament, candidate for Parliament, or a member of a political party’s state/federal executive or administrative equivalent.
 This is in line with the Lobbying Code of Conduct.

 - Updating and refining GPSA’s company purpose to ensure that it continues to be an effective voice for South Australian growers.
 This is done through a statement of purpose and a thematic list of things that GPSA may do in pursuit of that purpose.